 waiter at a restaurant.

 George recalled that the morning of December 8, 1941, the tankers were at their tanks around the perimeter of Clark Field.
-American planes were in the sky.
-Around noon, the planes landed and lined up along the edge of the airfield.
+They had been told of the attack on Pearl Harbor, and the companies half-tracks were moved to the airfield.
+That morning, American planes were in the sky.
+Around noon, the planes landed and lined up, in a straight line, outside the mess hall to be refueled.
 According to George the all clear signal was given and everyone went to lunch.

 George was in the Non-Commission Officers Canteen when planes appeared over Clark Field.
-He eating chicken and looking out a window.
-As he looked at the airfield, bombs began to explode.
+He eating chicken and looking out a window, and as he looked at the airfield, bombs began to explode.
 As the bombs got closer to where he was, he went out and hid behind a tree.
 When he got up, he saw that everything was a mess.

 George saw several dead bodies.
 Many of the bodies had been burnt.
 He stated that the worse thing that they had to deal with after the attack was the smell coming from the burnt bodies.
 It was so bad that he was unable to eat for a week.